python/mypy/docs/source/command_line.rst

   make transformations to a file before type checking without having to change the file in-place.
 (For example, tooling could use this to display the type of an expression by wrapping it with a call to reveal_type in the shadow file and then parsing the output.)
+This argument may be specified multiple times to make mypy substitute multiple different files with their shadow replacements.

 .. _no-implicit-optional: